 Missed growth isn’t the only way CDs can cost long-term investors.
 They’re also susceptible to a double whammy of taxes and inflation.

-Even though rates have increased from their financial crisis lows, banks still simply can’t offer high interest rates to consumers today.
+In the ultra-low rate environment in response to the COVID-19 pandemic, banks can’t offer high interest rates to consumers.
 Then, the interest earned from CDs is taxable, so Uncle Sam keeps a portion of that already measly return.
 And because CDs hold your money for a set length of time—often enforced with a penalty for early withdrawals—it means your investment may be helpless against inflation.

 At the end of the day, it’s not how much an investment makes, but what you keep, that really matters.
 And when all is said and done, the real return from CDs has been negative for the last several years.